Wendy Fuller

-Wendy Marie Fuller (born January 8, 1965 in Montreal, Quebec) is a retired diver from Canada, who represented her native country at the 1988 Summer Olympics, finishing in 13th place in the Women's 10m Platform.
+Wendy Marie Fuller (born January 8, 1965) is a Canadian retired diver, who represented her native country at the 1988 Summer Olympics, finishing in 13th place in the Women's 10m Platform.
 In the same event she won a silver medal at the 1987 Pan American Games in Indianapolis, United States.
 Her younger sister Debbie also competed as an international diver.